sumukhchitloor/pbCTF/OSINT/Good ol' Scarlet/README.md

 https://github.com/sumukhchitloor/pbCTF/assets/84336892/6ae00066-d069-481e-86c0-b7c7ff52eb74

->The audio here is in mp4 format convert it to .wav to use it (https://cloudconvert.com/mp4-to-wav)
+>The audio here is in mp4 format convert it to .wav to use it (https://cloudconvert.com/mp4-to-wav).
+It was given in .wav format during the CTF hence no need to change the format over there.

  ## Solution